meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

     meshtastic --info
     ```
 4. Connect the remote device via USB (or use the [remote admin](device-remote-admin) feature to reach it through the mesh)
-5. Set it to join the GPIO channel you created
+5. Set it to join the gpio channel you created
     ```bash
     meshtastic --seturl theurlyoucopiedinstep3
     ```